The Startup That’s Spawning a New Generation of Startups

 At a certain point, however, the people doing the hard, challenging, innovative work at startups are likely to want to do that work at their own companies.

-Such a phenomenon is typical, particularly for brilliant engineers at the leading technology companies, says Avivah Litan, a systems security expert and analyst for research firm Gartner.
+Such a phenomenon is typical, particularly for brilliant engineers at the leading technology companies, says Avivah Litan, a systems expert and analyst for research firm Gartner.
 Litan has met with many of Palantir's executives, and has followed the company from its early days.

 “A lot of entrepreneurial people want more entrepreneurial opportunities than life at a company with a value of $9 billion can offer,” Litan says.